f5devcentral/access-labs/class4/module2/lab01.rst

     |image018|

 #.
-Expand the **Start Item** subfolder and notice their is only a single request.
+Expand the **Start Item** subfolder and notice there is only a single request.
 There is not an agent or customization group required for the start-item.

     |image019|

 #.
 Click **bigip-create-policy item-start** and then **Body**

 #.
 The **Rules** JSON key defines the branch rules for a policy-item.
-All Policy-items except for terminal endpoints must be used connected inside the policy via a rule condition.
+All Policy-items except for terminal endpoints contain a rule condition.
 In this case, the Start policy item connects to the Deny Terminal.
-Secondly, the **Rules** JSON key is defined as array because of the brackets.
-This will allow someone to define multiple branch rules using expressions, such as with an authenticaiton having a success and failure branch.
+Secondly, the **Rules** JSON key is defined as an array because of the brackets.
+This will allow definition of multiple branch rules using expressions, such as with an authenticaiton having a success and failure branch.
 This will be covered in future labs.

     |image020|